-Dried pieces, flavored salts, and powder can be used in many different flavoring ingredients and foods like casseroles, stir-fries marinades, dry rubs, grilled meats, roasted veggies, soups, sauces, stews, or one-pot meals.
+Dried pieces, flavored salts, and powder can be used in various flavoring ingredients and foods like casseroles, stir-fries marinades, dry rubs, grilled meats, roasted veggies, soups, sauces, stews, or one-pot meals.

 Peel the garlic cloves and cut them lengthwise in half.
 Layer them on drying trays, ensuring the cut sides face up.

-- Dry the cuts at 140 degrees Fahrenheit for two hours and then turn them for a quick finish at 130 degrees Fahrenheit.
+· Dry the cuts at 140 degrees Fahrenheit for two hours, then turn them for a quick finish at 130 degrees Fahrenheit.
 When completely dry, the garlic pieces will be crisp.

-- Pack the garlic halves in glass jars with air-tight lids and store them in a dry and cool cupboard.
+· Store the garlic halves in glass jars with air-tight lids in a dry and cool cupboard.

 Tips: if you usually have a surplus harvest, you can purchase a dehydrator.
 It is economical and can dry other foods, including vegetables, herbs, fruits, and berries.

 For ground garlic, put the dry garlic in a mortar and grind them into powder.
-If you are working with a lot of garlic cloves, this process can be tedious and time-consuming.
-To save some time, consider using a spice mill or a coffee grinder.
+If you are working with many garlic cloves, this process can be tedious and time-consuming.
+Consider using a spice mill or a coffee grinder to save some time.

 From powdered garlic, it’s easy to make garlic salt.
-You simply add sea salt to the powder in a 4:1 ratio and stir until it blends completely.
+Add sea salt to the powder in a 4:1 ratio and stir until it blends completely.

-Note: the flavored salt, powder, and dehydrated halves should be stored in air-tight containers and placed in a cool and dry spot away from direct sunlight.
+Note: the flavored salt, powder, and dehydrated halves should be stored in air-tight containers and placed in a cool, dry spot away from direct sunlight.
 In the right conditions, they can last for four years.

 Freezing is another great option to consider.
 However, it’s important to note that the texture and color of garlic might change after freezing.
 But on the bright side, the cloves still pack many flavors and can be used in making soups, stews, sauces, dressings, stir-fries, and casseroles.